| |

 than upon the traditional assessed valuation method, resulting in a property

-tax reduction.
-For The initial Mills Act contract term is ten years.
+The initial Mills Act contract term is ten years.
 However, each year

 on the anniversary of the contract's effective date, an additional year